Upgrade & Downgrade Subscriptions

 If the customer is not billed immediately, the next billed amount would include the prorated charge with the payment required on the new plan for the upcoming month.
 Thus the next billed amount would be for a total of $40 ($30 for their upcoming billing interval, and $10 for the prorated amount from the plan change).

-Note that because this example is a monthly-to-monthly plan change, it would not alter the billing date or cycle even if the customer is billed immediately.
+Since this example is a monthly-to-monthly plan change, it would not alter the billing date or cycle even if the customer is billed immediately.

 Upgrades / Downgrades via Dashboard